 And then depression hit, and I ended up in hospital myself.
 Almost every day, someone was asking me to rate my mood, and I hated it.
 That feeling I’d had before about it being a cop-out?
 Quadruple that – at least.
 It felt like none of them actually cared how I was doing; they just wanted to get in and get out.

-The idea of imposing a 0-10 mood rating scale is also arbitrary, because the frame of reference is subject to so many different influences.
+The idea of imposing a 0-10 mood rating scale is also arbitrary, since the frame of reference is subject to so many different influences.
 What’s “normal”?
 If I was bipolar, maybe 5 would be expected to be my normal.
-But since I have depression, people may expect me to cruise along at an 8 most of the time.
+But since I have depression, people might expect me to cruise along at an 8 most of the time.
 What’s a zero?
 If I’d experienced childhood sexual assault would that be my zero and anything else is pretty much automatically an 8 or above?
 My zero before I got depressed was a whole lot different from the zero when I was trying to kill myself, so how’s that supposed to work?
 And does my zero if I’m suicidal today necessarily correspond to the zero I was at if I felt suicidal six months ago?